doug-baer/hol-xfer/README.md

 TODO:
-o "pull and verify" to grab a template from another node rather than a VCD instance o "scrub_ovf" to clean up an OVF for succesful import (remove "objectionable" settings, adjust disks, networking, etc.) o "mailbox" and daemon to watch for work to do
+* "pull and verify" to grab a template from another node rather than a VCD instance
+* "scrub_ovf" to clean up an OVF for succesful import (remove "objectionable" settings, adjust disks, networking, etc.)
+* "mailbox" and daemon to watch for work to do

 -Doug Baer
 07 February 2022